15 Email Campaign Examples to Create High-Converting Campaigns

 Retention email campaign examples

-Customer retention is just as important as customer acquisition.
-Maybe moreso.
-You want your customers to keep coming back for more.
+Customer retention is just as important as customer acquisition..
+You want customers to keep coming back for more.

 You can use email to re-engage customers who haven’t been buying your products or engaging with your emails.
 The trick is to make them realize how much you value them.

 To do so, you have to provide value in some way.
-We’ll look at a couple retention email campaign examples to see how it’s done.
+We’ll look at a various retention email campaign examples to see how it’s done.

 Grammarly

-Grammarly does an excellent job of retaining their customers through email campaigns.
+Grammarly does an excellent job of retaining its customers through email campaigns.

 First the email is personalized.
 This is essential for making the subscriber feel wanted and appreciated.
 It also shows that Grammarly is tuned into its audience.

 Next, Grammarly doesn’t just beg the subscriber to come back or restart his or her subscription.
-Instead, the email focuses on a new Grammarly feature to entice the subscriber.
+Instead, the email uses a new Grammarly feature to entice the subscriber.
 It’s like saying, “Hey, your subscription just got better.
 Come see how!”

 The CTA echoes the body content.
 Instead of a generic call to action, it says, “Get Grammarly for Your Browser.”
 That’s a nice choice.